-After consultation with the dean, faculty member, and with prospective committee members, the department chair appoints a review committee.
-The committee consists of at least two tenured faculty members in the candidate's department, or equivalent, and at least one tenured faculty member from another department in the candidate's college, or from outside the college in units without departments.
-In cases where there are not enough tenured faculty members in the department, the chair appeals to the dean for a variance in the composition of the review committee.
+After consultation with the Dean, the faculty member, and with prospective committee members, the Department Chair shall appoint a Reappointment Review Committee.
+The Committee shall consist of at least two tenured faculty members in the candidate's department, or equivalent, and at least one tenured faculty member from another department in the candidate's college, or from outside the college in units without departments.
+In cases where there are not enough tenured faculty members in the department, the Chair shall appeal to the Dean for a variance in the composition of the review committee.

-The review committee assesses the qualifications of the candidate for reappointment.
-In its deliberations, it considers the contents of the faculty member's comprehensive file and renders a professional judgment on the candidate's strengths and weaknesses.
-The review committee prepares a detailed written report stating its recommendation for or against reappointment and the reasons for the recommendation.
-A minority report may be included.
-The committee report indicates how many favor reappointment and is signed by all committee members.
-Affirmative recommendations for reappointment in the first year evaluation are normally for two academic years then annually or until the end of the reappointment candidate's probationary period (i.e., the year in which the candidate will be evaluated for tenure), whichever is shorter.
-Copies of the committee's recommendation and report(s) must be transmitted to the chair by March 1.
+The Reappointment Review Committee shall assess the qualiﬁcations of the candidate for reappointment.
+In its deliberations, it shall consider the contents of the faculty member's Comprehensive Digital File and render a professional judgment on the candidate's strengths and weaknesses.
+The Committee shall prepare a detailed written report stating its recommendation for or against reappointment and a written rationale including the positive and negative factors that inﬂuenced the recommendation made by reviewer(s).
+The Committee Report shall include a signature page that shall be signed by all committee members and reveal the number of votes for each recommendation.
+If the votes are not unanimous, the report shall include both majority and minority subsections summarizing the rationales of the majority and minority, respectively.
+Copies of the Committee's Report must be transmitted to the Chair by March 1.

-The department chair prepares an independent recommendation and transmits this report and the review committee's recommendation and report(s) to the dean no later than April 1.
+The Department Chair shall prepare an independent report recommending for or against reappointment and a written rationale for the recommendation.
+The Chair shall transmit this report and the Reappointment Review Committee's report(s) to the Dean no later than April 1.

-The dean reviews the reports with the provost and discusses possible actions by April 20.
-The dean notifies the faculty member in writing of the reappointment decision by May 1.
+The Dean shall review the report with the Provost and discusses possible actions by April 20.
+The Dean shall notify the faculty member in writing of the reappointment decision by May 1.

-7.8.3Reappointment Procedure for Research Faculty
+7.8.3.Reappointment Procedure for Research Faculty

-The probationary period for research faculty is from four to seven years, as specified in the letter of appointment and depending upon the qualifications and experience of the individual.
-All research faculty appointments are for one year, and probationary research faculty are subject to annual review prior to reappointment or nonreappointment.
-This review follows the same procedure as the annual performance evaluation of tenure-earning faculty members (7.8.1).
-Research faculty members who are reappointed beyond their stipulated probationary period are given an appointment that continues indefinitely without the need for annual review and appointment, until such time as support is not generated or notice of termination is issued by the appropriate university official.
+The probationary period for research faculty is from four to seven years, as speciﬁed in the letter of appointment and depending upon the qualiﬁcations and experience of the individual.
+All research faculty appointments are for one year.
+Probationary research faculty members are subject to annual review for reappointment or non-reappointment.
+This review is conducted concurrently and following the same procedure as the annual performance evaluation (Section 7.8.1).
+Research faculty members who are reappointed beyond their stipulated probationary period are given an appointment that continues indeﬁnitely without the need for annual reappointment reviews, until such time as support is not generated or notice of termination is issued by the appropriate university ofﬁcial.

-7.8.4 Evaluation and Reappointment Procedure for Clinical Faculty
+7.8.4.Reappointment Procedure for Clinical and Library Faculty and Lecturers

-7.8.4.1 Annual Evaluation Procedures

-Annual performance evaluation procedures for clinical faculty are the same as those for tenured and tenure-earning faculty outlined in 7.8.1.

-7.8.4.2 Reappointment Procedures

-The term of appointment for clinical faculty is specified in the letter of appointment.
-Clinical faculty appointments are for one to three years and are subject to annual review prior to reappointment or nonreappointment.
-Reappointment decisions are based on curricular, enrollment, and financial factors as well as annual faculty evaluation.
-Reappointment procedures parallel those for tenure-earning faculty.
+The term of appointment for clinical and library faculty and for lecturers is speciﬁed in the letter of appointment.
+Such faculty appointments are for one to three years and are subject to annual review prior to reappointment or non-reappointment.
+Reappointment decisions are based on needs, including ﬁnancial considerations, of the administrative unit in which the faculty member is employed, as well as the prior annual faculty evaluations.
+Reappointment procedures parallel those for tenure-track faculty.

-The department chair notifies the faculty member of the upcoming review by the following dates:

-December 15: Faculty after the first year of employment

-December 15: Faculty in first year of employment.

-At this time the department chair meets with the faculty member and discusses the reappointment review process.
+The Department Chair or equivalent shall notify the faculty member of the upcoming review by December 15.
+At this time the Department Chair shall meet with the faculty member and discusses the reappointment review process.